Upcoming Events and Training

 • Discuss their own current or past cases and explore how the Safe & Together Model could be utilised in similar cases in the future.

 WHO: Those working in Family and Children Services, Women’s Health, Substance Abuse Treatment, Mental Health, and other community services NOT working exclusively with domestic violence.
-This workshop is also well suited for Managers and those considering investing further in the 4-day CORE Model training for staff.

 For more information on the target audience for Phoenix Training please click here.